chantastic/sites/chan.dev/content/posts/abstract-more-better.md

 Don't fall for it.

-Repeat it with "and":
+Repeat it with "and"...

 > Dropdown _and_ accessibility _and_ styling huh?
 Sounds overreach-y.

 Yes, it's hard to separate abstractions well.
 No, it's not impossible.
-No, separating at "and"s doesn't exclude you also providing a default composition.
+No, separating at "and"s doesn't preclude you from exporting a standard composition.

 While it might sound sweet to avoid understanding the individual complexities of all three problems _and_ their intersection, accepting overreaching abstractions exchanges the momentary discomfort of learning something with a long-term dependency on a personality or preference.